-RELATING TO MOTOR AND OTHER VEHICLES -- MOTOR VEHICLE OFFENSES
+RELATING TO MOTOR AND OTHER VEHICLES - MOTOR VEHICLE OFFENSES

-This act would extend the "lookback" period for third and subsequent offenses under sections relative to driving under the influence of liquor or drugs and refusal to submit to a chemical test from five (5) to ten (10) years.
+This act would extend the "lookback" period for third and subsequent offenses involving driving under the influence of alcohol or drugs under § 31-27-2 and for offenses related to failure or refusal to submit to chemical tests under § 31-27-2.1 from five (5) years to ten (10) years.

-This act would take effect upon passage and would apply to all convictions imposed before or after the effective date.
+This act would take effect upon passage.